PedroBarbosaSw/PedroBarbosaSw/README.md

 Hi there ! \o/ 👋

 - 👋 What's up?
-- 🌱 I am a Software Engineering student, and currently I work as a Systems Develpment Analyst in a big company of Brazil, using ReactJS, NodeJS, JavaScript, HTML5, CSS3, .NET CORE and C#.
+- 🌱 I am a Software Engineering student, and currently I work as a Frontend Enginner in a startup that is located in the USA, using ReactJS, JavaScript, HTML5, CSS3.
 - :point_left: Call of Duty Pro
 - 📫 You can reach me on instagram or discord: @pedraubarba and Pedraub